-To meet State regulations and hospital accreditation requirements, hospital facilities are requiring students to complete criminal background checks prior to beginning rotations/clinical experiences.
-Because of this new regulation to assure patient safety, students admitted to programs with clinical training requirements will be required to complete a criminal background check prior to matriculation or as a component of the scheduling of clinical experiences.
-Certain convictions may prevent students from entering hospital facilities, which may hinder a student's ability to complete his or her academic program successfully.
-If a criminal conviction or other relevant sanction is shown on the background check, hospital facilities have discretion as to whether the individual may enter the clinical facility.
+To meet state and industry specific requirements, hospital facilities and clinical sites, require students to complete criminal background checks prior to beginning rotations/clinical experiences.
+Consequently, to assure patient safety, students admitted to programs with clinical training requirements will be required to complete a criminal background check prior to matriculation and/or as a component of the scheduling of the rotation/clinical experiences.

-Certain convictions may also prevent students from obtaining licensure in the State of California or other states.
+If a criminal conviction or other relevant sanction is shown on a background check, hospital facilities and clinical sites have broad discretion to restrict an individual from being assigned to the facility/site for the rotation/clinical experience.
+Therefore, please be aware that certain convictions may prevent students from entering hospital facilities or clinical sites, which may directly hinder a student's ability to complete his or her academic program successfully.
+Furthermore, certain convictions may also prevent students from obtaining licensure in the State of California or other states.
 Applicants and current students are advised to check with the appropriate State(s) licensing boards to determine whether their backgrounds may be a barrier to future licensing.
 Procedures for obtaining a background investigation will be provided to the student by the appropriate academic program staff.
+For further information related to criminal convictions, please see the Standards of Student Conduct section.